MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

 When you create a new WinUI 3 project in Visual Studio (see [Create your first WinUI 3 project](/windows/apps/winui/winui3/create-your-first-winui3-app)), your project is already configured, and you can start using all of the C# interop classes right away.

-### In other C# desktop project types (WPF or Windows Forms)
+### In other C# desktop project types (WPF or WinForms)

-For other .NET 5+ desktop project types, you'll need to configure your project before you can access the C# interop classes.
+For other .NET 5+ desktop project types&mdash;such as [Windows Presentation Foundation (WPF)](/dotnet/desktop/wpf/) or [Windows Forms (WinForms)](/dotnet/desktop/winforms/)&mdash;you'll need to configure your project before you can access the C# interop classes.
 For the first set of classes listed below, you'll need to reference the [Windows App SDK](/windows/apps/windows-app-sdk/).
 For the second set, you'll need to configure a [Target Framework Moniker](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option) that targets Windows 10, version 1809 or later, like this:

 1. Open the project file for your C# .NET 5+ desktop project.